Neph0s/awesome-llm-role-playing-with-persona/README.md

 🤖 ![Last Commit](https://img.shields.io/github/last-commit/zjunlp/LLMAgentPapers.svg)**[LLM Agent Papers](https://github.com/zjunlp/LLMAgentPapers):**  Must-read Papers on Large Language Model Agents.

 ## 🔔 News

-- **2025-05-15 🎉 We are thrilled that BookWorld [[arxiv](https://arxiv.org/abs/2504.14538)] got accepted by ACL 2025!
-In BookWorld, we create artificial fictional worlds (i.e., multi-agent societies for characters from fictional books).
-They live and interact with each other, creating novel stories that transcend their original narratives!**

-- **2025-05-02 🎉 We are glad that CoSER [[arxiv](https://arxiv.org/abs/2502.09082)] got accepted by ICML 2025!
-CoSER provides a comprehensive suite for character role-playing of LLMs, including high-quality authentic datasets, open state-of-the-art models, and nuanced evaluation protocol.**

 - **2024-10-09 🎉 Our survey paper"*From Persona to Personalization:A Survey on Role-Playing Language Agents"* [[arxiv](https://arxiv.org/abs/2404.18231)] has been accepted to TMLR!**

-- **2024-08-19 FYI: Boson AI has released their benchmark *[[RPBench Leaderboard](https://boson.ai/rpbench/)]* and open-source model *[[Higgs-Llama-3 70B V2](https://huggingface.co/bosonai/Higgs-Llama-3-70B)]* which ranks first on it.**

 - **2024-06-28 We reorganized this repo, putting more focus on role-playing agents.**